 Punica granatum.
 'Angel Red' is a new pomegranate variety that deserves any superlative you can slap on it.
 The bright red fruit ripens weeks ahead of 'Wonderful,' and the tree bears heavily.
 The fruit contains more juice than any other variety, and the seeds are so soft they have the texture of champagne grapes.
-Grown in 2 gal containers, plants are about 3' tall as of July 2013.
+Grown in 2 gal containers, plants are about 3' tall with excellent rootball as of January 2014.

 |Pomegranate 'Grenada' 2 Gal|

 Punica granatum.
 'Grenada' is a bud mutation of 'Wonderful', with darker red flowers and earlier ripening, typically in August.
 Juice is marvelouslly sweet without a cloying finish.
 Fruit, both inside and out, is a luscious burgundy color.
 The crown is red even when the rest of the unripe fruit is green.
 Hummingbirds fight over ownership of this pomegranate tree.
-About 2' tall as of May 2013.
+About 3' tall and bushy as of January 2014.